Update on the Impact of the New California Marijuana Law in California and the Rest of the Country

 With the passing of the Compassionate Use Act, Proposition 215, in 1996, the state of California opened the curtains on marijuana use decriminalization and legalization across the United States.
 Being the first state to legalize medical marijuana and the fifth to vote on recreational consumption of the drug, California has continued to set the pace for others to follow.

-Recently, in response to agitations from key players in the industry, state legislators embarked on a cleansing mission of state’s cannabis laws to accommodate in school administration of medical marijuana for severe conditions, recall, dismissal and/or a re-designation of a criminal marijuana conviction, subject to certain conditions and lots more.
+Recently, in response to agitations from key players in the industry, state legislators embarked on a cleansing mission of state’s cannabis laws to accommodate in school administration of medical marijuana for severe conditions, recall, dismissal, and/or a re-designation of a criminal marijuana conviction, subject to certain conditions and lots more.

-Some of the significant pieces legislation of the recent state of California marijuana laws update is outlined below:
+Some of the significant pieces of legislation of the recent state of California marijuana laws update is outlined below:

 Senate Bill 1127 drafted by Senator Jerry Hill in honor of Jojo, who suffers from Lennox-Gastaut syndrome sought to authorize California school districts, county boards of education, and charter schools maintaining kindergarten or any grades 1 to 12 to adopt a policy to permit a parent or guardian to possess and administer cannabis to a student who is a qualified patient under the Compassionate Use Act, excluding smokeable or vapeable form, at a school site.

 The act is intended to upturn initial regulations that restricted the administration of cannabis medication within the limits of school grounds even in the case of emergency.
-Before now, Jojo and many others like him had restricted access to life-changing cannabis medications on school ground.
+Before now, Jojo and many others like him had restricted access to life-changing cannabis medications on the school grounds.
 For Jojo, his mother has to be at school every day at noon to administer the recommended dosage of (CBD) with a trace amount of THC, to control his severe seizure disorder but cannot do it on the school campus.

 Of great affirm is the Assembly Bill 1793 which was recently passed and accented to by the governor.
-The act establishes a pro-active role in the recall, dismissal and/or a re-designation of a criminal cannabis conviction of an offense for which a lesser offense or no offense could be imposed under AUMA.
+The act establishes a pro-active role in the recall, dismissal, and/or a re-designation of a criminal cannabis conviction of an offense for which a lesser offense or no offense could be imposed under AUMA.

-Under former laws, an individual may petition for a recall, dismissal and/or a re-designation of the offense, but the new law offers a proactive alternative.
+Under former laws, an individual may petition for a recall, dismissal, and/or a re-designation of the offense, but the new law offers a proactive alternative.